3 Alternatives to BYOD

-As we embark on a new year, organizations across the globe are looking for a way to ensure their employees are using secure devices without implementing a Bring Your Own Device (BYOD) policy.
+Organizations across the globe are looking for a way to ensure their employees are using secure devices without implementing a Bring Your Own Device (BYOD) policy.
 While these policies can be helpful to some organizations, many need alternatives to BYOD for a myriad of reasons.

 BYOD ripped through the enterprise years ago, gaining popularity quickly after its launch.
 According to Syntonic’s report, BYOD Usage in the Enterprise, 81% of companies currently offer or plan to offer a BYOD policy, as there are several benefits including a boost in productivity and cost savings.
-An employee utilizing their own device spend at least 4 hours a week using their phone for work-related purposes outside of the office.
+Additionally, 68% of employees utilizing their own device spend at least 4 hours a week using their phone for work-related purposes outside of the office.
 Plus, their employer saves about $1,300 a year, according to appstechnews.com.
 While those are great features to BYOD, there are drawbacks to these types of policies as well; including an increase in security threats.

-Appstechnews.com reported that 35 percent of companies do not feel confident in BYOD.
+Syntonic reported that 75% of respondents had concerns regarding BYOD.
 If you fall into that category, here are some alternatives that may be a fit for your business:

 Corporate-owned, personally enabled/COPE